 Access to this data allows us to provide feedback to our diverse customers because we’ve channeled our demand.
 This enables us to be able in provide insights to the trends we are seeing about their assortment, and trends within the other channels that may enable them to take advantage of those trends.

-Finally, we’re going to talk about the results that we’ve seen from the pilots that we’ve done with your AI products, and we’ll cover our continued journey as we move to migrate everything into the AI products, which would be AI demand forecasting and AI-driven warehouse replenishment.
+Finally, we talked about the results that we’ve seen from the pilots that we’ve done with your AI products, and we’ll cover our continued journey as we move to migrate everything into the AI products, which would be AI demand forecasting and AI-driven warehouse replenishment.

 Please tell our readers something that you like to do outside of work.